FCG 7.2 Themes

 FCG 7.2.5

 1Alongside financial sanctions, the government imposes controls on certain types of trade in order to achieve foreign policy objectives.
 The export of goods and services for use in nuclear, radiological, chemical or biological weapons programmes is subject to strict controls.
-Firms’ systems and controls should address the proliferation risks they face.
+Firms’ systems and controls and policies and procedures should address and mitigate the proliferation risks they face.
+Firms are also required to carry out proliferation financing risk assessments under regulation 18A of the Money Laundering Regulations, either as part of the existing practice-wide risk assessment or as a standalone document.2

 Self-assessment questions: